syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-navigations.md

 ![View navigation Date Range Picker](images/date-navigations/monthview.png)

 ## Enable view navigation
-You can restrict the built-in view navigation to any picker views by using the [enableViewNavigation] property of `SfDateRangePicker`, which allows you to restrict the built-in view switching through touch interaction and allow to select the cells in all available views.
+You can restrict the built-in view navigation to any picker views by using the [enableViewNavigation] property of `SfDateRangePicker`.
+It allows you to restrict the built-in view switching through touch interaction and allow you to select the cells in the year, decade and century views.

 {% tabs %}
 {% highlight Dart %}